mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   | Done
 ```

-Nothing has really changed here, we just introduced the `Step` data type
+Nothing has really changed here; we just introduced the `Step` data type,
 which is the same as `Maybe (a, s)`.

 What can we do with this approach now?
 One thing we can attempt is to write
-functions that have familiar signatures with linked lists in them and add
+functions that have familiar signatures involving linked lists and add
 rewrite rules to make them run fast.

 The rewrite rule we want to use is simpler than the `build`/`foldr` rule.